October 6, 2025

 700 Capitol Avenue, Suite 118

-Frankfort, Kentucky 40601
+Frankfort, KY 40601

 502.696.5300

-If legislative changes to the Kentucky Open Records or Open Meetings Acts occur, mayors are once again required to distribute the materials.
+If legislative changes to the Kentucky Open Records or Open Meetings acts occur, mayors are once again required to distribute the materials.
 The Kentucky League of Cities Department of Municipal Law will provide updated information when the mayor’s duty to distribute these materials is triggered.